MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-dropbox-to-o365.md

 The user display is the central focus of the **Migration Manager**, and displays all the users in the current migration.

-This section of the app provides you with a column-by-column breakdown of each individual user in a migration.
+This section of our app provides you with a column-by-column breakdown of each individual user in a migration.
 Here, you can also duplicate and edit source/destination paths of a user, as well as view the logs of any scanned or completed transfers.

 ![migration users mover](media/migration-users-mover.png)